hyperledger/fabric-samples/README.md

 # Hyperledger Fabric Samples

+Please visit the installation instructions to ensure you have the correct prerequisites installed.
+Please use the version of the documentation that matches the version of the software you intend to use to ensure alignment.

-First of all start the three terminals.
+Below is the sacc chaincode install, update, query example.Please go through to each step and first of all start the three terminals.

 ## Terminal 1 Start the Fabric Network ##
 *To start the fabric network on your local machine, First navigate to the chaincode-docker-devmode directory and tag the all images as latest in the docker-compose-simple.yaml file.*